alexwjohnson/project0/README.md

 * Called by takeTurn()
 * Iterates through constant 'winCombos' which is a nested array of all possible winning combinations : rows, cols and diagonals
-* Each wining combo istested against the state of the 'currentGame' array to determine who hhas won.
+* Each winning combo is tested against the state of the 'currentGame' array to determine who, if anyone, has won.
-* Returns draw if the 'currentGame' array is fully ppulated bu no winning combo is found.
+* Returns a 'draw' if the 'currentGame' array is fully populated but no winning combo has been found.
 * A win, lose or draw result, when found, is passed in as an argument to helper function 'gameResult()'.

 _gameResult(result)_
 * Helper function for findWinner().
 * Takes an argument of a win/lose/draw string.
-* The function will render who has won, or a draw, and tha the game is over back to the UI.
+* The function will render who has won, or a draw, and that the game is over back to the UI.